Polar Asset Management Partner - GuruFocus.com

 Profile of Polar Asset Management Partners Inc. (Trades, Portfolio)

-Polar Asset Management Partners Inc. (Trades, Portfolio) is a Toronto-based investment firm with a portfolio of 1019 stocks, valued at $5.27 billion.
-The firm's top holdings include Sprott Physical Gold Trust(PHYS, Financial), S&P 500 ETF TRUST ETF(SPY, Financial), MACOM Technology Solutions Holdings Inc(MTSI, Financial), Bio-Rad Laboratories Inc(BIO, Financial), and Penumbra Inc(PEN, Financial).
-The firm primarily invests in the Financial Services and Technology sectors.
+Polar Asset Management Partners Inc. (Trades, Portfolio) is a renowned investment firm located at 401 Bay Street, Toronto.
+The firm manages a diverse portfolio of 935 stocks, with a total equity of $4.54 billion.
+Its top holdings include iShares Russell 2000 ETF(IWM, Financial), Sprott Physical Gold Trust(PHYS, Financial), Horizon Therapeutics PLC(HZNP, Financial), Penumbra Inc(PEN, Financial), and Regal Rexnord Corp(RRX, Financial).
+The firm has a strong preference for the Financial Services and Technology sectors.

 Overview of PHP Ventures Acquisition Corp

-PHP Ventures Acquisition Corp is a Malaysia-based blank check company.
-The company, which went public on October 4, 2021, has a market capitalization of $38.295 million and a current stock price of $10.93.
-Since its IPO, the company's stock has gained 11.3%, and its year-to-date performance stands at 5.5%.
-The company's GF Score is 19/100, indicating poor future performance potential.
+PHP Ventures Acquisition Corp (PPHP, Financial) is a blank check company based in Malaysia.
+Since its Initial Public Offering (IPO) on October 4, 2021, the company's stock has seen an 11.3% increase in price.
+As of August 15, 2023, the company has a market capitalization of $38.295 million and its stock is trading at $10.93.
+The company's GF Score stands at 23/100, indicating poor future performance potential.

 Conclusion